Back

 13. Ireland

 Individual shares can have large movements during key economic and corporate events.
 These include annual reporting, company announcements, industry changes and changes to domestic economies.
-Due to these fluctuations, the leverage available across all Australian forex brokers that offer share CFDs is 5:1 as shown below.
+Due to these fluctuations, the leverage available across all Best Forex Brokers In Australia that offer share CFDs is 5:1 as shown below.
 Features such as guaranteed stop-loss trades should be considered when trading share CFDs to reduce the high risk and limit exposure to the market.

 Commodity Plus500 Leverage